jinwood/jinwood.github.io/data/authors/default.md

 github: https://github.com/jinwood
 ---

-I am a highly motivated and adaptable full-stack developer based in the UK with a decade of experience in the field.
+I am a highly motivated and adaptable full-stack developer based in the UK with nearly a decade of experience in the field.
 My expertise revolves around modern JavaScript and TypeScript technologies, including:

 - JavaScript / TypeScript
 - Node.js